 See the Transformation Efficiency Kit page for more in-depth instructions.

-Storage: The Transformation Efficiency Kit should be stored at 4C or -20C.
+Storage: The Transformation Efficiency Kit should be stored at 4C or -20C, for longer term storage.

 Linearized Plasmid Backbones

 The 2015 Distribution Kit includes a set of four linearized plasmid backbones: pSB1A3, pSB1C3, pSB1T3, and pSB1K3.m1.
 These plasmid backbones have been prepared via PCR and purified.
 Prior to ligation the linearized backbones will need to be digested with with EcoRI, PstI and DpnI (DpnI is optional: to cut up original template DNA used to create linearized plasmid backbone), leaving two ends ready to be ligated to a BioBrick part.
 All 2015 submissions will need to be in pSB1C3, so we recommend using our pSB1C3 linearized backbone for that purpose.